csula/cs3220-summer-2017/notes/exercises/exercise.md

 ## Deliverables

+* Button component (styled)
+* Table component (styled)
+* Form component (styled)
 * Submit Github pages URL to CSNS under exercise

 ## Note to students

-Since this is the first week and first very lab, we will do a practice exercise to get students ready for actual lab.
+Since this is the first week and first very lab, we will do a practice exercise to get you ready for the actual lab.
 Even though this lab is non-graded, I strongly recommend you to finish this lab.

 ## Description